Max-Derner/python-lessons/Lesson_00/02_variables.md

 # Quick Note on the Typing System
 Python is dynamically typed and strongly typed.
 So, variables can change types willy-nilly (dynamic) but using an incompatible type will throw an error (strong).
 We don't have to declare types, but we can do type hinting though - again - the interpreter doesn't give a damn about type hints, they're just for IDEs and devs.
+We'll get to type hints later since they could be their own entire lesson.

 # Booleans
 You've got `bool`.